Ultimate Furniture Cleaning Guide

 Aniline refers to the dying process a hide goes through once it has been tanned.
 We feature two different types of aniline in our collection: full-aniline and semi-aniline.
 If you want to read more about leather and leather care, check out our dedicated blog post.

 We love full aniline leather because it’s especially forgiving.
 General wear shows up on the couch, but quickly gets in step with the overall look and blends right in.
 Cleaning both full aniline and semi aniline leather furniture is the same, and it’s simple.
 Once a week grab a clean, damp cloth and use it to wipe or buff away noticeable stains.
 Use a brush vacuum-attachment to clear up debris and crumbs from tufts, seams, and corners.
 Doing this regularly keeps debris from caking into hard-to-reach areas.

 To keep your leather looking its best, commit to giving it a regular wipe-down with a leather conditioner for hydration and shine.
 We like the leather salve and leather oil from Otterwax.
-Apply once you’ve received and set up your sofa, and then again each month to keep it in tip-top shape.
+Apply once you’ve received and set up your sofa, and then again every six months to keep it in tip-top shape.